Universal Algebraic Methods for Constraint Satisfaction Problems: CSPs of Commutative Idempotent Binars

-By checking the 32 possible tables, either via the universal algebra calculator~\cite{UAcalc} or directly using Freese's algorithm~\cite{Freese2008}, one determines that there are 7 pairwise nonisomorphic algebras of one of these two forms.
+By checking the 32 possible tables, either using the Universal Algebra Calculator~\cite{UAcalc} (with algebra file~\cite[\href{https://github.com/UACalc/AlgebraFiles/tree/master/Bergman}{ \texttt{CIB4-SL-nonSDmeet.ua}}]{william_demeo_2016_53936}), or directly using Freese's algorithm~\cite{Freese2008}, one determines that there are 7 pairwise nonisomorphic algebras of one of these two forms.
 Interestingly, every simple algebra of the second form is isomorphic to one of the first form.
 Thus we will use the first form for all the candidates.
 These 7 algebras are indicated in Figure~\ref{fig:simple7}.

 Our intent is to apply the rectangularity theorem to establish the tractability of these~7 algebras.
 For this, we need to determine the minimal absorbing subuniverses of each subalgebra of \bA.
 First observe that if $\{a,b\}$ forms a copy of \slt\ with $a\cdot b =a$, then $\{a\} \absorbing_t \{a,b\}$, with $t(x,y)=x\cdot y$, while $\{b\}$ is not absorbing since $a$ is a sink (Lemma~\ref{lem:sink}).
-Second, by Lemma~\ref{lem:abelian-AF}, \Sq3 is absorption-free, which is to say, it is its own minimal absorbing subalgebra.
+Second, by Lemma~\ref{lem:abelian-AF}, \Sq 3 is absorption-free, which is to say, it is its own minimal absorbing subalgebra.